CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/03-numeric.md

 ### Add numeric values to a table

-Let's try creating a new table with numeric columns and populate it with a few values:
+Let's try creating a new table with numeric columns and populate it with a few
+values:

 ```
-CREATE TABLE numtable (number1 integer, number2 numeric(16,8));
+CREATE TABLE numtable (
+    id serial,
+    number1 integer,
+    number2 numeric(16,8)
+);

 INSERT INTO numtable (number1, number2)
 VALUES  (55, 110),